kul-sudo/Screened/README.md

 [Source code here](https://github.com/k-ulyanov/Screened/blob/main/Screened.py)

-After downloading Screened you can save the executable file wherever you want.
+After downloading Screened, you can save the executable file wherever you want.

 Run the executable, choose your screenshot format and click `Screenshot`.
 Then a file explorer will be opened; there you have to choose where you want to save your screenshot!